afuahsekyiwaaadusei/alx-low_level_programming/0x00-hello_world/README.md

 	The C file name will be saved in the variable $CFILE The output file should be named the same as the C file, but with the extension .s instead of .c.
 	Example: if the C file is main.c, the output file should be main.s

+Task 3.
+Name
+A script that compiles a C file and creates an executable named cisfun.
+	The C file name will be saved in the variable $CFILE